 Travelling is back, but unfortunately, with the return of tourism, it's not uncommon to hear of the increase in petty crimes targeting tourists.
 Some of the world's most notorious pickpockets are in Europe, with Barcelona, Rome, Prague, Madrid, Paris making the top five.

-I was almost pickpocketed in Denmark in 2022.
+It pays to not let your guard down anywhere else.
+In 2022, I almost became a victim of pickpocketers in what is presumably generally safe: Denmark.
 A "family" of three attempted to steal from my backpack while I was walking along a path on a busy road with moderate foot traffic.
 I was speedwalking as I was late to meet a friend, so when I felt someone hovering behind me, I swung around to find a youngster withdrawing her hand quickly.
-She was also with an older man and woman.
-Realising that she kept pace even when I doubled my speed, I caught the shadow of her hand reaching into my bag, confirming that this interaction was intentional.
+Realising that she kept pace even when I sped up and catching the shadow of her hand reaching into my bag, I was able to confirm that this interaction was intentional.
 Luckily, I only kept unimportant stuff in my backpack, like a water bottle and a jacket, but nevertheless, felt angry enough to swing around and confront the family.

-The older man had a luggage with him – presumably to hide any loot they might manage to pick from their mark.
-When confronted, they acted sneakily and tried to intimidate me into moving forward.
+The older man had a suitcase with him – presumably to hide any loot they might manage to pick from their mark.
+When confronted, they tried to intimidate me into moving forward.
 Holding my ground, I swung my backpack to the front and stared down the family.
-The girl threw a glance at the older man, who nodded in the opposite direction from where they came from, and they scattered.
+The girl glanced at the older man, who nodded in the opposite direction from where they came from, and they scattered.
 It was too methodical to be anything but an attempted pickpocketing event.
 I found out later that Denmark has a pickpocket and snatch theft problem.

 The incident no doubt put a damper on what was otherwise a wonderful post-pandemic trip, so I came home with learnings and have come up with a few simple reminders to make travelling safer for me (and you, readers!) moving forward.